victorolet/mini-supercomputer/README.md

     ```bash
    sudo apt install ntpdate -y
     ```

-* Configure static ip address for raspberry pi
-    ```bash
-    sudo nano /etc/dhcpcd.conf
-    ```

-    Now scroll down the bottom and add the following lines
-    ```bash
-    interface eth0
-    metric 300
-    static ip_address=192.168.0.40/24
-    static routers=192.168.0.1
-    static domain_name_servers=192.168.0.1

-    interface wlan0
-    metric 200
-    ```
-    Don't forgot to change the ip addresses
+In a Raspberry Pi cluster the login node should know the ip addresses of the worker node and the worker node should know the ip address of login node.
+So, the next step is to configure static ip address for the Raspberry pis.
+Follow the instructions on Static IP configuration to setup the static IP.
+Don't forget to take note of IP address for each Raspberry PIs.

 * Reboot the Raspberry Pi to apply the changes
     ```bash
     sudo reboot
     ```

-* Power off the Raspberry Pi
-    ```bash
-    sudo poweroff
-    ```
-In a Raspberry Pi cluster the login node should know the ip addresses of the worker node and the worker node should know the ip address of login node.
-So, the next step is to configure static ip address for the Raspberry pis.

 Then configure wireless access point